 So why Prince Buster?
 Well, no real reason other than it came up in a Spotify search and I love his take on this song.
-I had considered The Maytals cover (also freaking brilliant), but when I can for Music & Food, I want to dig deeper.
-Especially when it comes to covers.
-I’m going to bet most readers are not familiar with Prince Buster.
+I had considered The Maytals cover (also freaking brilliant), but I tend toward deeper cuts and rarities for Music & Food, Especially when it comes to covers.
+I’m going to bet most music fans are not familiar with Prince Buster.
 That’s not a diss, it’s just the reality of reggae & ska if you live in the US.
-Prince Buster was a MAJOR influence on the first wave of the ska revival (I’m talking ’80s here because whatever the hell “ska” is now is an abomination…) and a brilliant rocksteady artist.
+Prince Buster was a major influence on the first wave of the ska revival (I’m talking ’80s here because whatever the hell “ska” is now is an abomination) and a brilliant rocksteady artist.
 Have a listen to the theme song here.
-It takes the original and filters it through a Jamaican sunshine vibe that somehow is both laid back AND a call to action.
+It takes the original and filters it through a Jamaican sunshine vibe that somehow is both laid back and a call to action.
 It’s the perfect jumping-off point to explore a deep dive into rocksteady and early ska.
 My suggestion if you’re a Spotify user?
 Start a Song Radio from this track.
 You can thank me later.

 I have run into variations of this recipe for years since I started researching plant-based cooking.
 I think I actually tried an early version several years ago for a cafe I was working at.
 My vague memory had me not impressed enough to add to the menu.

 Fast forward to the 2020 Pandemic Lockdown and the skyrocketing cost of everything including tuna.
 A tuna sandwich or tuna melt is pretty much a default “fuck it, I don’t feel like cooking” dish.
 Then, suddenly, no sale pricing for tuna and prices through the roof.
 Dried chickpeas continued to be cheap and I have an Instant Pot so I found myself pulling out old R&D notes and seeing if I could actually make a solid substitute for my beloved tuna salad.